kis-balazs/KiwiAutomation/README.md

  - options to add dates of flight - return
  - filtering flights after some pre-given parameters - it will sort the flights after these parameters, modifiable by code (shortest summed flight time, checked baggage price)
- - automatical link access of the booking
+ - automatic link access of the booking

 Want to create:
  - different types of flights (one-way, multiple stops, etc.)